You’ve no doubt read about the benefits of standing rather than sitting at a desk all day.

 Flexispot M3 Riser Review – Desk Converter vs. Adjustable Standing Desk?

 Standing desks fall into two major categories: desk converters and adjustable standing desks.

 Desk converters are moveable platforms that fit on top of an existing desk or table.
 You just press a lever (in the case of the M3 Riser) and lift or lower the platform.
 Desk converters are usually the less expensive of the two options.

-Adjustable standing desks are desks that rise or lower usually through electronic means (like the Flexispot E7 and EN1).
+Adjustable standing desks are desks that rise or lower usually through electronic means (like the Flexispot E7, EN1, and Ikea Bekant).
 They are their own piece of furniture, unlike the M3 Riser which works with your existing desk or table.